 Other studies have also discovered that skin tags run in the family, which means that their appearance has something to do with genetics.
 So, if your mother or father has these bumps, it’s very likely that you’ll also be affected at some point in your life.

-A couple of studies have also found that some skin tags contain traces of the human papillomavirus, but it’s still unclear how big a part if any the virus play for the formation of the tags.
+A couple of studies have also found that some skin tags contain traces of the human papillomavirus, but it’s still unclear how big a part if any the virus plays in the formation of the tags.

 How do skin tags look?